nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/oop/README.md

 ---

-**[basic.EnhancedResizableArray]** Write a class named EnhancedResizableArray representing a resizable array.
+**[basic.EnhancedResizableArray.java]** Write a class named EnhancedResizableArray representing a resizable array.
 It internally keeps an int array, enlarges it when needed, and provides its key functionalities via a set of methods:

 * public EnhancedResizableArray() creating an empty resizable array (the underlying int[] has a default capacity of DEFAULT_CAPACITY items).
 * public int get(int index) returning the element at the specified index.